pstsengb/jenkins_for_ros/README.md

 * In this Jenkins file.we only test package can be compiled or not. and provide template of parallel test (only print AA and BB,you can write you want to test content)

 ### Start Jenkins test(link to public repository)
->setup testing link to public repository
+>Setup testing link to public repository
 <img src="https://github.com/tsengapola/my_image_repo/blob/main/jenkins_ros/add_repo.gif" width="500" height="300"/>

 ### Start Jenkins test(link to private repository)
-> go to your github: setting->Developer settings ->Personal access tokens ,then click Generate new token and record token number
+> Go to your github: setting->Developer settings ->Personal access tokens ,then click Generate new token and record token number
 >
 > different part setting as below:
 >
-*  At item 'Branch Source',click Add,choose your test name
+*  at item 'Branch Source',click Add,choose your test name
 <img src="https://github.com/pstsengb/Image_for_repository/blob/main/jenkin_use/Add.png" width="500" height="300"/>

-*  Enter 'user name' and 'Password' ,which password is token number
+*  enter 'user name' and 'Password' ,which password is token number
 <img src="https://github.com/pstsengb/Image_for_repository/blob/main/jenkin_use/enteruserandpassword.png" width="500" height="300"/>

-*  When you finish operation as above,you will see Credential ,which can be selected,then select setting you have done
+*  when you finish operation as above,you will see Credential ,which can be selected,then select setting you have done
 <img src="https://github.com/pstsengb/Image_for_repository/blob/main/jenkin_use/chosesetting.png" width="500" height="300"/>

 > after Credential setting ok,rest parts same with Start Jenkins test(link to public repository)
 >
 ## Check Jenkins result
-> after operate as above ,ckick Open Blue Ocean to check result
+> After operate as above ,ckick Open Blue Ocean to check result
 >
 >in this case,we test Compile ok and parallel test only echo AA and BB ok ,this can be a template which you can use